CPAN-Security/security.metacpan.org/_blog/2026-07-04-security-considerations-for-statsd.md

 The simplicity of the protocol has allowed many client implementations.
 A list at [\[5\]](#references) shows 58 clients.
-It lists on three Perl clients, but we are aware of 11 Perl distributions that support statsd or an extension.
+It lists three Perl clients, but we are aware of 11 Perl distributions that support statsd or an extension.

 There are several common security issues that we have found in the Perl modules we have looked at.